-Bank, please see "ote 25 - Long-term debt" in "VIII - Consolidated financial statements - Credit Suisse (Bank)" on page 486 (page 504 of the PDF file) and "Note 37 - Capital adequacy" in "VIII - Consolidated financial statements - Credit Suisse (Bank)" on pages 525 and 526 (pages 543 and 544 of the PDF file) of the 2021 CS Annual Report.
+For information on Credit Suisse AG's expected financing of its business activities, please see "III - Treasury, Risk, Balance sheet and Off-balance sheet - Liquidity and funding management" and "III - Treasury, Risk, Balance sheet and Off-balance sheet - Capital management" on pages 108 to 131 of the 2022 CS Annual Report (pages 124 to 149 of the PDF file).
+In addition, for the Bank, please see "Note 25 - Long-term debt" in "VIII - Consolidated financial statements - Credit Suisse (Bank) - Notes to the consolidated financial statements" on page 460 (page 486 of the PDF file) and "Note 37 - Capital adequacy" in "VIII - Consolidated financial statements - Credit Suisse (Bank) - Notes to the consolidated financial statements" on pages 501 and 502 (pages 527 and 528 of the PDF file) of the 2022 CS Annual Report.